Event Search Exhibits Awards

 Overview:

-Knowing how and when to apply equipment grounds is of critical safety importance to the lineworker when working around energized lines and equipment or on systems that are de-energized but have the potential to become energized.
+Knowing how and when to apply equipment grounds in of critical safety importance to lineworkers when working around energized lines and equipment or on systems that are de-energized but have the potential to become energized.
 This full-day classroom session covers personal protective grounding and the grounding of rolling stock and other equipment found on the job site.

 Switching and Tagging